 - Attitude and Achievement

 - The final study is unusual.
-Because it reveals that subjects achieved diet control and better attitude using a food diary.
+Because it reveals that subjects achieved diet control and better attitude using a food journal.
 But results were much better when they got text message reminders.
 So if you want me to start a text messaging service to help you get more from your food diary – just ask!

 Note that many of these studies show useful benefits without recording what you eat and drink every day of your life.
 So think about what you want to achieve with a food diary.
 Because often you can arrange snapshots at certain times.

-Your Benefits of a Food Diary
+Your Benefits of a Food Journal

 Read through the benefits above and split them into three lists for yourself: